billionare/FPSLighting/FPSLighting/FPSLighting/ReadMeToo!.txt

 	~ Made github organization
 	~ Made a project board instead of this
-	~ Made a quick ErrorBox function which is probably useless (just half a second quicker) ~ Made a CreateProc function, which is cleaner than setting it up in main().
+	~ Made a quick Message()function which is probably useless (just half a second quicker) ~ Made a CreateProc function, which is cleaner than setting it up in main().